tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 We thank the reviewer for pointing out this error.
 This mistake was fixed in the revised version.
 It turned out to be a typo, in the sense that the following equation, derived in part from this one, was correct.
 We seized the opportunity to also double check all other equations in the revised version. <!-- TODO -->

 ## 6. Figure 7 is shown in the manuscript, but there is no explanation on the main body for it.
 Please add an explanation in the revised paper.
-We added an explanation to the figure 7 in the original paper, that illustrates the envelope of a guitar bend, as suggested.
+We added an explanation to the figure 7 in the revised paper, that illustrates the envelope of a guitar bend, as suggested.

 # Reviewer #5: Once the carrier frequency is known the technique presented in this paper is a special kind of limited curvature interpolation technique.
 We apologize if we misunderstood the commentary, but we think we addressed it when making clear that the wave in Fig. XX